Setting Up A Commercial Keg

 OK. this is assuming that you have purchased a commercial kegging set-up from Main Street.
 If you bought your system from another homebrew store, you may or may not have the same equipment and/or do the same procedure, so please consult your local store.

-OK, once you regulator is VERY tight (we will check it in a minute), hook your red airline to the barb on the regulator, and the other end of the red airline to the barb on the Sanke tavern head.
+OK, once your regulator is VERY tight (we will check it in a minute), hook your red airline to the barb on the regulator, and the other end of the red airline to the barb on the Sanke tavern head.
 You have two hose clamps which you should use to squeeze the airline TIGHTLY onto these two barbs.
 Use a screwdriver to tighten the hose clamps.

-Once your red airline is clamped securely on both ends, take your tavern head and - with the handle in the UP position -and push down and rotate it onto your keg.
+Once your airline is clamped securely on both ends, take your tavern head and - with the handle in the UP position -and push down and rotate it onto your keg.
 Now get ready to install the mounted faucet.

 In the door or side wall of your refrigerator, drill a 1 to 1.125-inch hole using a hole-cutting bit mounted on a hand drill.
 Do not cut through the back of your fridge, as this is where the freon lines typically run.
 If you are unsure, drill or cut a small pilot hole to see what is inside.
 Press the hole-cutting bit securely against your fridge and dig through.
 It should leave a nice smooth hole in the side of your refrigerator.